maali99/STA141C_Final_Project/README.md

 - IncomeClassificationReport.rmd which is the report in an rmd format, we were not able to knit this file
 - IncomeClassificationAppendix.rmd which is the appendix containing all the code

-# GENERAL OUTLINE OF "STA 141C Final Report (Winter 2020)"
+# OUTLINE OF "STA 141C Final Report (Winter 2020)"

 # Introduction
 - Goal